TalismanSociety/chaindata/README.md

 const summary = await fetch(chainsSummaryUrl).then((result) => result.json())
 ```

-For an example of a more advanced use-case, you can check out the [Talisman wallet](https://github.com/TalismanSociety/talisman) source code.
+For an example of a more advanced use-case, you can check out the source code for [Talisman Wallet](https://github.com/TalismanSociety/talisman).
 The wallet uses chaindata to populate a database of chains and tokens which is used for features like account balance subscriptions and sending funds.

 ## Chaindata `pub` versions